burns140/eldritch_duels/README.md

 ### Data needed for requests

+Note: id always references the user's id, which is returned upon signup as the only value and login in the form "token:id"

 Signup: {cmd: "signup", email, username, password}

 Login: {cmd: "login", email, password}

+Get Collection: {cmd: "getCollection, token, id}

+Add Card to Collection: {cmd: "addCardToCollection", id, token, cardname}

 **More will be added as work is completed**